octopress/ink/assets/docs/creating-a-plugin.markdown

     navigation.html
 ```

-To include this partial, use a regular include tag, but add the plugin slug before the filename like this `{% include plugin_slug:navigation %}`.
+To include this partial, use an include tag, but add the plugin slug before the filename like this `{% include plugin_slug:navigation %}`.